 Hematologic Risk Evaluation and Mitigation Strategies

-Resource webpage provides background about REMS and the therapies that
+The FDA REMS Resource webpage provides background about REMS and the therapies that require them.

 On April 13, 2017 the FDA announced the elimination of the REMS for Aranesp.